quocdat32461997/FRL/README.md

-# FRL
+# IRS
-FRL - Project for AI CS.6364 that runs as a interactive song recommender.
+IRS - Project for AI CS.6364 that runs as a interactive song recommender.

 ## Dataset
 [**Million Song Dataset**](http://millionsongdataset.com) severs as dataset to train the interactive song recoommender.